camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 In some cases, a human task worker cannot complete an assigned task–for instance, because an unforeseen error occurs, or a decision needs to be escalated.

-Starting in 7.12, it's possible to trigger BPMN Error and Escalation events from User Tasks via the Java or REST APIs.
+Starting in 7.12, it's possible to trigger BPMN Error and Escalation events from user tasks via the Java or REST APIs.

-The sample process shown below has an Error as well as an Escalation Boundary Event attached to the User Task "Review annual report":
+The sample process shown below has an Error event, as well as an Escalation Boundary event, attached to the user task "Review annual report":

 {{< figure class="teaser no-border" src="trigger-bpmnerror-escalation-usertask.png">}}

-The following example shows how to trigger a BPMN error via REST API:
+The following example shows how to trigger a BPMN Error via REST API:

 `POST /task/482g036/bpmnError`
 ```javascript